-The introduction of the printing press to Italy in or shortly before 1465 had profound consequences for all users of the written word.
-Books now became available in much larger quantities than before, they cost much less, and texts could thus be disseminated more quickly and more widely.
+“The introduction of the printing press in the peninsula, in or shortly before 1465, had profound consequences for all users of the written word.
+Books became available in much larger quantities than before, they cost much less, and texts could thus be disseminated more quickly and more widely.
 The sale of copies of a text could also be controlled, in principle, to the benefit of its author.
-Texts in printed books were presented differently in some respects from those in manuscripts, and new texts were produced with new sets of readers in mind.
+Texts in printed books were presented differently in some respects from those in manuscripts, and new texts were produced with new sets of readers in mind.”

-The Jews of northern Italy traded with Jews throughout the early modern Jewish world, from Germany and Poland-Lithuania to the Ottoman Empire and North Africa, by way of ports in Venice and other cities and overland routes across the Alps.
+The Jews of northern Italy traded with Jews throughout the early modern Jewish world, from Germany and Poland-Lithuania to the Ottoman Empire and North Africa, by way of ports in Venice and other cities and inland routes across the Alps.
 Books printed in Italy circulated to all these areas, and books printed in the farther reaches of Jewish settlement made their way to Italy.

 Italy continued to be an important print center into the later seventeenth and eighteenth centuries, although it was no longer dominant—the locus of Hebrew and Yiddish printing had shifted to Amsterdam and other areas in the Ashkenazi kulturbereich.